mikefeldmangh/mikefeldmangh.github.io/_posts/2017-12-24-Plastic-Model-Finishing-Kit.md

 This is a post in a series related to [One Man's Trash...]({{ site.baseurl }}/One-Mans-Trash)

-I used this plastic model fnishing kit when I was a kid.
+I used this plastic model finishing kit when I was a kid.
 I'll just leave it at that.
 We don't need to say how long ago that was.
 I don't need it anymore but there are some useful things in there.
 Even the enamel paints might still be usable.
 I tried giving it away for free on a Facebook group but I had no takers.

 ![DSCF9671.jpg]({{ site.baseurl }}/images/DSCF9671.jpg)